wjakob/nanobind/docs/api_extra.rst

 .. cpp:class:: any_contig

-   Accept both C or F-contiguous arrays.
+   Accept both C- and F-contiguous arrays.

+If you prefer not to require contiguity, simply do not provide any of the ``*_contig`` template parameters listed above.

 Device type
 +++++++++++